j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 When creating a new scheduling, you can provide your commands arguments and options exactly as you wold do from the console.
 Remember to use quotes when using arguments and options that includes white spaces.

-After that, you have to set (every few minutes, it depends of your needs) the following command in your system :
+After that, you have to set (every few minutes, it depends of your needs) the following command in your system crontab :
 ``` bash
 $ php bin/console scheduler:execute --env=env -vvv [--dump] [--no-output]
 ```